Advertisement

 The Danger Zone

-• Significant grogginess
+• Heavy grogginess on waking

-• May impair performance short-term
+• Can impair performance for 30+ minutes

 90 min Full Cycle Nap